INCREASING PHYSICAL ACTIVITY

 Our Eco Schools Committee continues to promote active transport which has steadily increased over time and, despite only having one hall, we have physical activity sessions every day before school, during morning playtimes, during lunchtimes, during afternoon playtimes and after school.
 Some of these sessions target specific groups of pupils, e.g. children who need additional physical literacy input or children who are considered to be less active.

-The Hartlepool School Games Organiser is fully aware of our strategy for increasing physical activity and has signposted other schools to come and visit us to see the programme in action.
+Locally, the Hartlepool School Games Organiser, Kate Robinson, is fully aware of our strategy for increasing physical activity and has signposted other schools t come and visit us to see the programme in action.

-Our Youth Sport Trust Development Manager, Claire Tennyson, is also very involved with our programme.
-Claire and our Deputy Headteacher and PESSPA Programme Director, Mr McAvoy, jointly presented at the Tees Valley PESSPA Conference in 2018.
-Their presentation on increasing physical activity was repeated three times and was presented to over a quarter of all primary schools in the Tees
+Regionally, our Deputy Headteacher and PESSPA Programme Director, Mr McAvoy, was asked to be a keynote speaker at the Tees Valley PESSPA Conference in 2018, focusing on physical activity at Clavering.
+His presentation on increasing physical activity was repeated three times and was presented to over a quarter of all primary schools in the Tees

 Thank you to all of the members of the Clavering Family who continue to support our aim to achieve the physical, mental, emotional and social benefits of being a physically active school.